PhDJsandboxaq/draft-joseph-tls-turbotls/draft-ietf-turbotls-design.md

 - blocking IPs of other known vulnerable servers.
 However such defenses are provided by middleboxes and therefore do not affect the protocol.

-It should be noted here that the redundant UDP packets sent along with CH are part of the TurboTLS-specific technique we call request-based-fragmentation to mitigate _against_ a client's middlebox defenses incorrectly filtering TurboTLS connections, as otherwise multiple UDP responses to a single UDP request could be flagged as malicious behaviour.
-Furthermore, the one-to-oneness of the UDP request/response significantly reduces the impact of any amplification attack which tries to utilize a TurboTLS server as a reflector: an attacker would have to send one UDP packet for every reflected packet generated by the server, meaning that initial requests and responses are of comparable sizes, making the amplification factor so low that it would be an ineffective use of resources.
+The one-to-oneness of the UDP request/response significantly reduces the impact of any amplification attack which tries to utilize a TurboTLS server as a reflector: an attacker would have to send one UDP packet for every reflected packet generated by the server, meaning that initial requests and responses are of comparable sizes, making the amplification factor so low that it would be an ineffective use of resources.
 Furthermore, the UDP requests ultimately must contain a fully formed CH before the server responds, limiting the amplification factor.

 --- back